oschrenk/notes/macports.markdown

 	$ sudo port -f uninstall <portname> [... <other_portname>]

-You can spefify multiple ports to uninstall by just appending their names to the command
+You can specify multiple ports to uninstall by just appending their names to the command

 - -f := Force Mode